 During your Stay

-- When there is any ambiguity about parking, rules of the property, house access, swimming pool operations, etc... we suggest you ask the rental home manager immediately.
-A phone call can save hours of trouble.
+- Ask questions.
+Should there be any ambiguity about vehicle parking, policies of the property, condo access, swimming pool operation, etc... we suggest you ask the rental manager promptly.
+A quick phone call helps prevent many head aches.

-- Be sure to protect the property owner (and your stuff!) by keeping the vacation home locked up when you are away, just like you would at home.
+- Make sure you protect the property owner (and your things!) by keeping the property locked up while you are away, exactly like you would at home.

 - Folly Field Beach Park - 0.5 miles